dat255-BurdensBananer/DAT255/README.md

 ### Commits and pair programming
-Oscar (okorshavn) was responsible for importing the source code for the app to Github at the start of the project, and thus has a disproportionate amount of contribution to the master branch.
+Oscar (okorshavn) was responsible for importing the source code for the app to Github at the start of the project, and thus has a disproportionate amount of contributions to the master branch.

-We have also used pair programming during the project, and thus some of the members contribution haven't been recorded in Github since they've been working "through" other people.
+We have also used pair programming during the project, and thus some of the members contributions haven't been recorded in Github since they've been working "through" other people.